A 'virtual garage' of antique Chevy & GMC trucks from around the World

 Anyway, the Erwhipee truck and I made it home without any problems other than blinker bulbs falling out and the headlight adjusters breaking.
 Nothing a little duct tape and wire ties couldn't fix anyway.
 I also got to meet a lot of Stovebolters along the way who I now consider my personal friends.

 Since I have been home, I have rebuilt the 327 engine.
 I drove it to the Kansas City Stovebolt Reunion (got a lot more autographs on the hood!), and around town to break in the engine.
-(Here's the information on the Reunion ... and here's a great photo of the Stovebolt Gang in front or Erwhipee ... the truck really is behind all those Bolters!
+(Here's the information on the Reunion from the Forums.
+And here's a great photo of the Stovebolt Gang in front of Erwhipee ... the truck really is behind all those Bolters!
 Click the image for a larger view, including names!)

 I think all of you Bolter's should get out there and try this kind of recovery with an old truck that has sat for many years and take a 900 -1000 mile trip home.
 I Triple Dog Dare You!!!